 The Core Features of Modern Enterprise Voice Services

 In many ways, modern and cloud-based enterprise voice has rapidly gained popularity specifically because of the above-mentioned drawbacks of more traditional systems.
-Solutions that truly embrace this type of approach tend to share a few core features that make them appealing for businesses of all sizes, including:
+Solutions that truly embrace enterprise voice technology tend to share several core features:

 Of course, not every system is the same.
 The solution you choose may not include all of these features, or it may go beyond them in some ways.
 A close examination of what you get when moving to a new enterprise voice system is vital to ensuring that all of your current and future business needs will be met.